1.1. Stress during certain brain development phases particularly harmful¶

 1.3.2.15.1.
 Changes in DNA methylation¶

-Early childhood stress experiences may contribute to the development of ADHD via DNA methylation.
-However, DNA methylation correlating with externalizing behaviors appears to be the consequences of problematic behaviors reinforced by early childhood stress experiences rather than the epigenetic basis of such behaviors.
-Externalizing behavioral methylation risk scores correlated with smaller gray matter volumes in medial orbitofrontal and anterior/middle cingulate cortices.
+Early childhood stress experiences can contribute to the development of ADHD via DNA methylation.
+However, DNA methylation correlating with externalizing behaviors appears to be the Consequences of problematic behaviors reinforced by early childhood stress experiences rather than the epigenetic basis of such behaviors.
+Externalizing behavior methylation risk scores correlated with smaller gray matter volumes in medial orbitofrontal and anterior/middle cingulate cortices.
 These brain regions are associated with ADHD.

-Children who grew up in the home show significant changes in DNA methylation compared to children who grew up in families.
-These changes in DNA methylation can explain about 7 to 14% of the behavioral changes.
+Children who grew up in institutions show significant changes in DNA methylation compared to children who grew up in families.
+These changes in DNA methylation can explain around 7 to 14% of the changes in behavior.

 1.3.2.15.2.
 Shortened telomeres, reduced telomerase¶

 Stress in the first 4 years of life, the time when the brain develops most rapidly, leads to shortened telomeres, the DNA repeats at the chromosome ends.
-Cortisol and oxidative stress increase telomere shortening and hinder telomerase (the enzyme that repairs telomeres).
+Cortisol and oxidative stress increase telomere shortening and inhibit telomerase (the enzyme that repairs telomeres).
 Shortened telomeres cause altered behavior.
-In contrast, it is less likely that certain later behaviors influence telomere length, because shortening of telomeres occurs primarily in the first years of life and is unlikely to occur in adults.
-Telomere length significantly influences gene expression.
-For a comprehensive and illuminating account, see Bateson, Nettle.
+However, it is less likely that certain behaviors later in life influence telomere length, as telomere shortening occurs primarily in the first years of life and barely occurs in adults.
+The length of telomeres significantly influences the expression of genes.
+A comprehensive and illuminating account can be found in Bateson, Nettle.
 Prenatal maternal stress correlates with shortened telomere lengths in children.

 - Impatience